 Chicken in rice wine and fermented bean paste, which gave it that distinct red colouring.
 The chicken was just right – not tough nor too tender with a nice bite, and the sauce had a slightly bitter but aromatic tang from the wine.
 Overall, quite tasty!

-The quality of food at Hakka Passion is consistent throughout, and showcases the varied cuisine this clan has to offer.
-A little on the pricey side, but I guess it’s alright to splurge on a dinner out now and then 🙂
+The quality of food at Hakka Passion was consistent throughout, and showcased the variety of Hakka cuisine.
+A little on the pricey side, but I guess it’s alright to splurge on a dinner out now and then.

 18, Jalan Puteri 2/5,Bandar Puteri, Puchong, Selangor, 47100, Malaysia